CullenSharp/reading-notes/design_pages.md

 }
 ```

-If there's nothing to overwrite the preceeding rule, all the text within the <section> will render as azure.
+If there's nothing to overwrite the preceeding rule, all the text within the 'section' will render as azure.
 Overwriting in CSS is very simple; both rules that come later and are more specific (think global vs local) negate some rules.

 ````css
 section {